 My Sustainable Travel Must Haves Gift Guide

-Disclaimer: Some of the links in this post are affiliate links, meaning that if you click through & make a purchase, I will receive a small commission at no extra cost to you.
+This blog post contains affiliate links, meaning that if you click through & make a purchase, I will receive a small commission at no extra cost to you.
+Thank you for your support.

 1. Reusable Water Bottle

 The first thing I usually pack on any trip whether it’s domestic or international is a reusable water bottle.
 Not all of them are created equal so it’s important that you get one that is not only functional but great for the environment too.
-Like this super cute mother of pearl one from S’well, it keeps your drinks hot or cold and will easily fit inside your day bag.
+Like this super cute wood effect one from S’well, it keeps your drinks hot or cold and will easily fit inside your day bag.
 Remember to bring it on the plane with you in your hand luggage so you can refill it at the water stations.
 A great sustainable alternative.

 2. Reusable Cutlery